pandihemaprasad/Social-Media-Sentiment-Analysis/README.md

 matplotlib: For data visualization pip install pandas textblob matplotlib
 WORKING PRINCIPLE :
-1. Load the Data
+1. Load the Data:
 The script begins by loading a CSV file containing tweets from a specified file path.

-2. Clean the Text
+2. Clean the Text:
 Tweet texts are cleaned using regular expressions and basic string manipulation.
 The cleaning steps include:

 Removing URLs